 A new question in this year’s survey asked, “Have you specifically employed or used any type of predictive coding, concept searching or analytic software for your e-discovery?”
 Only half the respondents answered this question and of those, 20% said “yes”.

 When asked if these product(s) helped speed up the eDiscovery review process, 83% of the TAR users said “yes”, with the most common response being “I got to the most important documents quicker.”
 Of those same respondents, ALL of them said that this process also lowered their costs, with reasons ranging from “faster search”, “gave me less documents to review which lowered final cost” and “lowered my spend with my outside vendor.”

 Most Important Issues Regarding eDiscovery

 Tom is a nationally-known consultant, speaker and writer in the area of computerized litigation support systems.
-His involvement with large cases led him to become familiar with dozens of software applications for litigation support and he has both designed databases and trained legal staffs in their use of eDiscovery tools.
-Tom is the author of The Automated Law Firm, a guide to computer systems and software published by Aspen Law & Business and The Lawyers Guide to Summation, published by the ABA.
+He is currently Senior ESI Consultant at Advanced Discovery.
+Tom’s involvement with large cases led him to become familiar with dozens of software applications for litigation support and he has both designed databases and trained legal staffs in their use of eDiscovery tools.
+Tom is also the author of The Automated Law Firm, a guide to computer systems and software published by Aspen Law & Business and The Lawyers Guide to Summation, published by the ABA.